Unraveling LoRA Interference: Orthogonal Subspaces for Robust Model Merging: Experiments

 This phenomenon can be attributed to two key factors.
 First, when $k$ is close to $1$, we observe an ill-conditioned latent feature matrix $H$, making the computation of $\Tilde{A}$ more challenging.
 Second, as $k$ increases, the knowledge overlap between in-task and out-of-task samples also grows.
 In this case, enforcing $\Tilde{A}$ to be orthogonal to these samples may degrade performance by discarding useful shared knowledge.
 Due to the complex interplay between fine-tuning procedures, model parameters, and data characteristics, it is challenging to analytically determine the cause of the observed counter-intuitive results.
 We believe the exploration of this situation is interesting.
 Despite this, \cref{tab:effect-num_samples-roberta} shows that our method consistently outperforms the baseline with as few as $100$ samples, highlighting its practical applicability.

 \paragraph{Impact of the Number of Tasks $N$.} We investigate the effect of the number of tasks $N$ on merging performance in~\cref{fig:effect-numtasks}.
 Although the average performance of our method and the baseline remains comparable for small $N$, our approach shows clear advantages when $N$ increases.
 Specifically, when $N > 5$, our method begins to outperform the baseline, with improvements becoming more significant as $N$ grows.
 This observation suggests that our method enhances merging performance in large-scale settings, demonstrating its scalability.
+Moreover, our method has a significantly smaller standard deviation than the baselines, indicating its robustness to task selection.

 \paragraph{Impact of Learnable Blocks.} We evaluate the effectiveness of our method with various learnable blocks in~\cref{tab:effect-ft-blocks}.
 While the main experiments in~\cref{subsec:main results} focus on fine-tuning the query (Q) and value (V) blocks, we further investigate the impact of fine-tuning all three blocks—query (Q), key (K), and value (V)—as well as fine-tuning the query blocks alone.
 Although our method introduces a slight degradation in downstream task performance, it consistently outperforms baseline approaches when integrated with TA, RegMean, and Fisher merging strategies.
 Additionally, we observe that fine-tuning Q, K, and V yields better performance than fine-tuning Q alone, suggesting that increasing the number of learnable blocks contributes to more effective model merging.